 Is it time for you to raise your rates?
 The answer may very well be, absolutely—especially if you’re almost at full practice capacity.
 A lot of entrepreneurs hold off on making the decision to raise their rates because they’re afraid of the push back from clients and prospects who may complain.

 Well, I have three strategies for you that will make you more money immediately.
-These are the same strategies that we teach all of our clients at all levels of our Client Attraction Winners Academy.
+These are the same strategies that we teach all of our clients at all levels of our The Leveraged Business Winners Academy.
 They are simple to implement and you will eliminate the push back from clients and prospects when you decide it’s time to raise your rates.

 The first thing I want you to do is consider not raising your rates with existing clients.
 See, I’ve been in business for 12 years and I’ve raised my rates many times over the years.
 In fact, at one point in my business I was pushing up against full practice capacity so often that I was raising my rates every three to four months, little by little.